julienlargetpiet/Simple_RegEx/README.md

 - '\\' is used to escape special characters, apart when it is in a range context, so `\\-x` or `x-\\` are valid

 The rule of thumb is to not put same set of elements side to side.
+Also, in **or context**, make sure to put the biggest set in first, after the second biggest...

 ### Usage